Michael Torrens-Spence: Northern Ireland

 After leaving the Royal Navy Torrens-Spence was appointed as the Commandant of the Ulster Special Constabulary (the "B" Specials) in County Armagh.

 When the Specials were disbanded in 1970 and replaced by the Ulster Defence Regiment, Torrens-Spence took control of the County Armagh Battalion (2 UDR), as a lieutenant colonel, to get it up and running.
 He retired in 1972.

 Later life

 In 1981, he became Lord Lieutenant of Armagh, after Norman Stronge was killed by the Provisional Irish Republican Army in an armed assault on his home, Tynan Abbey.
 During this time, he resided at Laurelvale House, Laurelvale – originally the home of industrialist Thomas Sinton.
 He was also a justice of the peace, served as High Sheriff of Armagh in 1979 and was aide-de-camp to the Queen.
-He was never overtly involved in politics, but remained throughout his life a committed Unionist, holding senior office in the Co.
-Armagh Unionist Association, yet saddened by what he saw as the government's appeasing of terrorism.
+He was never overtly involved in politics, but remained throughout his life a committed Unionist, holding senior office in the County Armagh Unionist Association, yet saddened by what he saw as the government's appeasing of terrorism.

 He married Rachel Torrens-Spence, with whom he had four children.
 One of his sons, Brigadier Edward John (Johnny) Torrens-Spence CBE, was British Embassy military attaché to the United States.